 During the Upper Cretaceous sea levels rose to over 200m higher than the present day covering all of eastern Britain.
-With the absence of high relief land to supply terriginous sediments, the sea accumulated pure carbonate deposits in an environment with higher global mean temperatures (+11°C) and atmospheric CO_2 levels up to four times higher than today.
+With the absence of high relief land to supply terriginous sediments, the sea accumulated pure carbonate deposits in an environment with higher global mean temperatures (+11°C) and atmospheric $CO_2$ levels up to four times higher than today.

 The Red Chalk, though strictly a Lower Cretaceous deposit, is included in this section because it is conformable with, and an integral part of, the overlying Chalk Group.
-Chalk of the Northern Province is divided into four formations, in ascending order the Ferriby, Welton, Burnham and Flamborough Chalk Formations, some 26, 53, 150 and 20+m thick respectively.
-In Greater Lincolnshire, the Flamborough Chalk Formation has been proved in boreholes in the Grimsby area under superficial deposits; nowhere does it crop out at the surface.
+Chalk of the Northern Province is divided into six formations, in ascending order the Hunstanton, Ferriby, Welton, Burnham, Flamborough and Rowe Chalk formations.
+The Rowe Formation is nowhere exposed on land and, in Greater Lincolnshire, the Flamborough Chalk Formation has been proved only in boreholes buried beneath superficial deposits in the Grimsby area.

-The Red Chalk comprises a series of red and yellow limestones with brick-red marls that has been stained by iron oxide leached from the underlying iron rich strata to give the distinctive colouration.
-Several beds are relatively fossiliferous containing small belemnites (Neohibolites minimus) and species of the terbratulid brachiopod Biplicatoria, more frequently referred to as Moutonithyris dutempleana.
+The Red Chalk, or Hunstanton Formation, comprises a series of red and yellow limestones with brick-red marls that have been stained by iron oxide leached from the underlying ironrich strata to give the distinctive colouration.
+Several beds are relatively fossiliferous containing small belemnites (Neohibolites minimus) and species of the terebratulid brachiopod Biplicatoria, more frequently referred to as Moutonithyris dutempleana.
 Sections of Red Chalk are exposed at the Red Hill SSSI site, in Nettleton Bottom, on the west side of Nettleton Hill and at the base of Mansgate and South Ferriby Quarries.

-Wood and Smith11 identified reliable marker horizons throughout the Chalk in Yorkshire, Humberside and Lincolnshire and much of their nomenclature reflects local names.
+Wood and Smith identified reliable marker horizons throughout the Chalk in Yorkshire, Humberside and Lincolnshire and much of their nomenclature reflects local names.
 The Ferriby Chalk Formation is flintless but contains many thin and impersistent marl bands together with sand-textured chalks (Totternhoe and Nettleton Stones) and bands containing oysters.
 The Ferriby Chalk is exposed in several quarries along the west-facing scarp slope of the Wolds e.g. Bigby, Mansgate, Nettleton Bottom, Tetford Hill, Welton le Marsh and South

-10 Swinnerton, H.H. and Kent, P.E., 1981.
+&lt;sup>9 Swinnerton, H.H. and Kent, P.E., 1981.
 The Geology of Lincolnshire.
 Lincolnshire Naturalists' Union.

-11 Wood, C.J. and Smith, E.G., 1978.
+Wood, C.J. and Smith, E.G., 1978.
 Lithostratigraphical classification of the Chalk in North Yorkshire, Humberside and Lincolnshire.
 Proceedings of the Yorkshire Geological Society.
 42, 263-287.